fishylunar/disco-rd/README.md

 * When it says its done, you can go and close the window and launch Discord

-If it instantly closes when you run the code, the check if you have NodeJS installed
+If it instantly closes when you run the code, then check if you have NodeJS installed

 [NodeJS](https://nodejs.org/en/)